18 January 2022

 - Less than 2 hours after sexual intercourse

-Pessaries.
+Incontinence pessary.
 These devices, available in different materials, shapes and sizes, are placed at the back of the vagina in order to maintain any fallen or prolapsed organs in their correct positions.
-Some of these devices are designed, specifically, for the treatment of urinary incontinence.
-The doctor or nurse will explain the hygienic measures, and also instruct you on how to insert and extract pessaries so that you can use them independently.
+Some of these devices are specifically designed for the treatment of urinary incontinence, with additional suburethral support.
+Your doctor or nurse will explain the hygiene measures, as well as how to insert and remove the pessary, so that you can gain maximum independence.

 Indications for incontinence pessaries